MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 3. You may receive two warning messages at this point.
 If you receive a **Windows License** warning message asking you to activate Windows in Settings, select **Close**.
 If you receive a **Networks** warning message asking if you want this PC to be discoverable by other PCs and devices on this network, select **Yes**.

 4. On LON-DC1, you must open an elevated instance of **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **power** in the Search box that appears.
-In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.
+In the list of Apps in the search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.

 5. Maximize your PowerShell window.
 In **Windows PowerShell**, type the following command at the command prompt to create a new zone in your on-premises DNS (remember to replace xxxUPNxxx with the unique UPN name assigned to your tenant by your lab hosting provider, and replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain name): <br/>